 How does your body change in the weeks after giving birth?

-After delivery, you will have a heavy period called a lochi.
+After delivery, you will have a heavy postpartum period called a lochi.
 There may be small clots.
-The bleeding color will go from a red to a reddish-brown to a more yellow-brown over a couple of weeks.
+The bleeding color will go from a red to a reddish-brown to a more yellow-brown light bleeding over a couple of weeks.
 You can potentially bleed for up to six weeks.

 Your uterus will be shrinking back to normal size, causing cramping.
 You may have some stitches, but they usually will dissolve and not need to be taken out.

 Your body will be achy, and you will have leaky, sore breasts.
 Most women also have postpartum hair loss.
 Your body is going through hormone changes as well as physical changes.
 The first few months of mom life can be quite an adjustment.